yabadabu/str_id_consteval/README.md

 and ensuring the conversion from str to unsigned is performed during the **compilation**, not at runtime.

-The code has been copied from the original code at https://github.com/aappleby/smhasher, I just made a standalone version of the 32bits
+The code has been adapted from the original code 32bits version at https://github.com/aappleby/smhasher, I just made a self-contained consteval version.

 I normally use strings for identifications, but when comparing, searching or using as keys of containers, I convert them to uint32_t and the mapping is done using the MurmurHash32 algorithm.